THE PSYCHOTHERAPY OF CARL ROGERS:

 The relationship grows as the client shifts from attending to the contrasts between her own internal divisions to noticing contrasts that identify the separate entities of herself and her therapist.
 In order to meet Rogers in relationship, the client’s internal divisions are called to coalesce: the client starkly beholds her process as she is choosing to divide herself internally.
 She realizes that “My own resistance stops me from feeling good enough to face and communicate my problems to Carl Rogers.”

-Ritchie’s reply shows that his own thoughts now go toward the division between himself and other people rather than within himself.
+Richie’s reply shows that his own thoughts now go toward the division between himself and other people rather than within himself.
 After his own brief confusion, Rogers follows that.

 Who has mis-understood whom here?
 If Rogers has misunderstood Ritchie, Rogers’ personal creative and theoretical biases are exposed.
 But to Rogers this is unimportant – what is important is that his personal bias not be imposed upon Ritchie.
 We are good-enough as we keep open, learning and improving from the mis-takes.

-Rogers comments, “In some sense the most you can give: be willing to go with them in their own separate feelings as a separate person…let him or her possess his own feelings”
+In a film demonstrating his therapy made in the 1950's, Rogers comments, “In some sense the most you can give: be willing to go with them in their own separate feelings as a separate person…let him or her possess his own feelings”

 If the therapist permits and does not interfere in her learning process, the client will discover and choose her self, her life-world.
 A person comes to her own self-approval (or not), she is responsible for her own “good-enough.”
 “The more I’m open to the realities of life, the less likely I am to rush in.”